 When a CE mark is required

-In Europe, equipment intended for rescue only is outside the scope of the PPE Directive and, therefore, does not need CE marking.
+In Europe, equipment intended for rescue only is outside the scope of the PPE Regulation and, therefore, does not need CE marking.
 There are exceptions to this rule, such as where rescue equipment is integrated into fall arrest equipment.
 As an example, a retractable fall arrester which includes an integrated rescue winch facility would require CE marking, as would a rescue harness intended to be worn when commencing work and which incorporates other fall protection attachment points.

 There are a number of systems and methods available for the rescue or recovery of a user whose fall has been arrested, including both systems integrated into a fall arrest device and standalone products.
 The system and method in use will depend on the location, type of work and the type of fall arrest equipment in use and should, therefore, be tailored to each individual job.